Atul70911/Digit-Classification/README.md

 ## Files

-- `mnist_cnn.py`: Python script containing the CNN model implementation, training, and evaluation.
+- `digit_classification.py`: Python script containing the CNN model implementation, training, and evaluation.
+- `digit_classification.ipynb`: Python notebook with all the outputs
 - `README.md`: This file.

 ## Dependencies